JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 `exec`, cross-reference parameter annotation `Name` nodes against `orig_fn.__annotations__` (already-evaluated type objects keyed by parameter name) and inject any missing names into `new_globals`.
 This is safe because `__annotations__` holds resolved objects, not source strings.

+### Traceback Line Numbers

+`compile(tree, src_file, "exec")` (step 7) passes the **real** file path as `src_file`, so that errors raised from the exec'd body show real, navigable file/line references rather than a synthetic name.
+But `ast.parse` numbers any standalone source snippet starting from line 1, regardless of where in the real file that snippet actually starts — and `inspect.getsource` returns only the function's own snippet.
+Left uncorrected, a node at snippet-line 3 (say) would be compiled with `lineno=3`, then an exception there would print a traceback pointing at line 3 of the *real* file — typically an unrelated `import` or `sys.path.insert` near the top — not the line that actually failed.

+Step 1 uses `inspect.getsourcelines` instead of `inspect.getsource` to additionally capture `first_lineno` (the snippet's real starting line), and step 2 applies `ast.increment_lineno(tree, first_lineno - 1)` immediately after parsing — before any further
+rewriting — so every node's `lineno` (original statements and anything `copy_location`d from them) matches its true position in the real file.
+New synthetic statements introduced later (register read/write boilerplate, etc.) inherit a correct `lineno` too, via `ast.fix_missing_locations` copying down from the now-correctly-numbered `FunctionDef`.

 ---